jokesterfr/node-pcsc/README.md

 node-pcsc
 =========

-A PCSC binding for NodeJS
+PCSC bindings for NodeJS

 ## Build

 Dependencies to run this out are:

 * nodejs
+* Linux:
   * libpcsclite
   * libpcsclite-dev
+* Mac OS X:
+  * XCode
+* Windows:
+  * Visual Studio 2010 (Express)

 If you are running a Debian/Ubuntu Linux distribution you may install it this way:

 	sudo apt-get install nodejs npm libpcsclite1 libpcsclite-dev

+Under Mac OS X if you have updated to Maveric after installing Xcode you need to run:

+  xcode-select --install

+The Mac OS Version is currently not running.
+Due to the old PCSC Version no PnP is present and it seems that the non-blocking interfaces mess with the addon.

+Under Windows you need to install all updates for the Windows SDK and Visual Studio This is really annoying 100 times restart ...

-To compile the native sources you may call `node-gyp`:
+Anyway afterwards to compile the native sources you may call `node-gyp`:

 	node-gyp configure
 	node-gyp build